metabase/metabase/docs/data-modeling/metadata-editing.md

 5. Set **Filtering on this field** to “A list of all values.”
 6. Click **Re-scan this field** at the bottom.

+This setting will display the first 1,000 distinct values (ordered ascending) in that column.
+If you have columns with more than 1,000 distinct values, we recommend setting **Filtering on this field** to "Search box" instead of "A list of all values".
+For more info, see [How database scans work](../databases/connecting.md#how-database-scans-work).

 ## Column order

 Metabase will default to the column order native to the database.